Harshpqndey/Apriori-Algorithm-Implementation/README.md

 Lift(Burger→Ketchup) = 33.3/10
                      = 3.33
 Lift basically tells us that the likelihood of buying a Burger and Ketchup together is 3.33 times more than the likelihood of just buying the ketchup.
 A Lift of 1 means there is no association between products A and B. Lift of greater than 1 means products A and B are more likely to be bought together.
 Finally, Lift of less than 1 refers to the case where two products are unlikely to be bought together.

+# Steps Involved in Apriori Algorithm
+For large sets of data, there can be hundreds of items in hundreds of thousands transactions.
+The Apriori algorithm tries to extract rules for each possible combination of items.
+For instance, Lift can be calculated for item 1 and item 2, item 1 and item 3, item 1 and item 4 and then item 2 and item 3, item 2 and item 4 and then combinations of items e.g. item 1, item 2 and item 3; similarly item 1, item2, and item 4, and so on.

+As you can see from the above example, this process can be extremely slow due to the number of combinations.
+To speed up the process, we need to perform the following steps:

+1) Set a minimum value for support and confidence.
+This means that we are only interested in finding rules for the items that have certain default existence (e.g. support) and have a minimum value for co-occurrence with other items (e.g. confidence).
+2) Extract all the subsets having higher value of support than minimum threshold.
+3) Select all the rules from the subsets with confidence value higher than minimum threshold.
+4) Order the rules by descending order of Lift.